ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/dlp-microsoft-teams.md

 - **Example 2: Protecting sensitive information in documents that are shared in channels and chats**.
 Suppose that someone attempts to share a document with guests, and the document contains sensitive information.
 If you have a DLP policy defined to prevent this, the document won't open for those users.
 Note that in this case, you must have a policy that includes SharePoint and OneDrive in order for protection to be in place.

-## Policy tips for senders
+## Policy tips help educate users

 Similar to how DLP works in Exchange, SharePoint, OneDrive, and Office desktop clients, policy tips appear when an action conflicts with a DLP policy.
 In Microsoft Teams, policy tips notify senders about why their messages were blocked or revoked.

 For example, a sender might be told that their message contains personally identifiable information (PII) that is not allowed to be shared with anyone, or that a document that contains PII cannot be shared with people outside their organization.
 The sender can then edit their message to be compliant with DLP policies.

-When you configure your DLP policies,
+When you configure your DLP policies, you can use the default policy tips, or customize policy tips for your organization.

 ##